Same-sex marriage in Pennsylvania: Attempts to pass constitutional ban

-Federal court challenges
+Federal lawsuits

 Whitewood v.
 Wolf

 On July 9, 2013, following the U.S. Supreme Court's decision in United States v.
 Windsor, the American Civil Liberties Union (ACLU) filed a lawsuit in the U.S. District Court for the Middle District of Pennsylvania on behalf of 23 plaintiffs—10 couples, 2 of their children, and a widow—seeking to overturn Pennsylvania's 1996 statutory ban on same-sex marriage.
 Attorney General Kathleen Kane, a named defendant, said that she would not defend the statute, but Governor Tom Corbett announced he would.
 On May 20, 2014, Judge John E. Jones III ruled that Pennsylvania's same-sex marriage ban violated the Constitution of the United States.
-The ruling was not stayed and same-sex couples in Pennsylvania could request and receive marriage licenses immediately and marry after a mandatory 3-day waiting period.
+The ruling was not stayed, and same-sex couples in Pennsylvania began receiving marriage licenses immediately and marrying after a mandatory 3-day waiting period.
 Anticipating legal maneuvers to stay Jones' ruling, dozens of same-sex couples applied for marriage licenses the same day and some obtained waivers of the state's three-day waiting period.
 The first couple to marry, Jess Garrity and Pamela VanHaitsma, did so on May 21 in Pittsburgh.
-Governor Corbett announced on May 21 that he would not appeal Judge Jones' decision, effectively making Pennsylvania the 19th U.S. state to recognize same-sex marriage.
+Governor Corbett announced on May 21 that he would not appeal Judge Jones' decision, effectively making Pennsylvania the eighteenth U.S. state to recognize same-sex marriage.
+In a quoted passage from the Whitewood ruling, Jones wrote:

-The Schuylkill County Clerk of Orphans' Court, responsible for responding to marriage license applications, Theresa Santai-Gaffney, repeatedly sought to intervene to defend the statute without success.
+The Schuylkill County Clerk of Orphans' Court, Theresa Santai-Gaffney, responsible for responding to marriage license applications, repeatedly sought to intervene to defend the statute without success.
 She was rebuffed by Judge Jones, the Third Circuit Court of Appeals, U.S. Supreme Court Associate Justice Samuel Alito, and again by the Third Circuit.
 The president of the Pennsylvania Family Institute decried the court ruling, "What Judge Jones has done is extralegal, going beyond what the law or the constitution requires and the fact that he is allowing, or apparently allowing, same-sex marriage licenses to be distributed immediately undermines the Democratic process."
 The ACLU issued the following statement, "Another wonderful day for liberty and justice for all in Pennsylvania."
 Attorney General Kane said, "Our commonwealth progressed today and so have the hopes and dreams of many who suffer from inequality.
 Today, in Pennsylvania, the constitution prevailed."
 Senator Bob Casey Jr. also welcomed the court decision, "This was the right decision and is a step forward for equality in our commonwealth and in the nation."